ISISComputingGroup/ibex_user_manual/Troubleshooting-the-Script-Generator.md

     inst.instrument_script_method()
 ```

-## Warning: Could not load any configs from
+## Warning: Could not load any script definitions from

-- The configs have not been loaded into the correct place in the filesystem
+- The definitions have not been loaded into the correct place in the filesystem
    - To fix simply move them into the location that is given in the warning message
-- The place IBEX is looking for configs in the file
+- The place IBEX is looking for script definitions in the file
-   - See "Want your configs to be loaded from ...?" below
+   - See "Want your script definitions to be loaded from ...?" below
-- It is possible the configs have errors in them
+- It is possible the script definitions have errors in them
    - The script generator will display a table detailing these errors if this is the case
-   - Please review your configs keeping in mind the errors detailed in the table
+   - Please review your definitions keeping in mind the errors detailed in the table
 - If it is none of these there is a chance it is because part of the script generator has crashed
    - Please contact the IBEX team to see if it is a bug: see [How do I report a problem with IBEX?](https://github.com/ISISComputingGroup/ibex_user_manual/wiki/FAQ#id1)

-## Some of my configs have not loaded
+## Some of my script definitions have not loaded

-- The config may be placed in the wrong place
+- The definitions may be placed in the wrong place
-   - Please place your config on the filesystem where your configs are loaded from
+   - Please place your definitions on the filesystem where your definitions are loaded from
-- One of the locations where configs are loaded from may be incorrect
+- One of the locations where definitions are loaded from may be incorrect
-   - See "Want your configs to be loaded from ...?" below
+   - See "Want your script definitions to be loaded from ...?" below
-- Some of the configs may have errors in the and so failed to load
+- Some of the script definitions may have errors in the and so failed to load
    - These errors will be displayed in a table in the script generator graphical user interface
    - Please fix the script or ask the maintainer of the script to fix it